12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 • Fact-rich content

-Cloudflare already shows chatgpt.com as a referrer — LLM exposure has started.
-Updating llms.txt should accelerate it.
+Cloudflare already shows chatgpt.com as a referrer, which means LLM exposure has already begun.
+I expect updating llms.txt to speed that up.

 Wrap-up — SEO is 80% time, 20% action

-What you can do: - Set up sitemap · robots · llms.txt - Register on every engine (GSC · Naver · Daum · Bing) - Optimize title/description for CTR - Add structured data - Differentiate content
+The things an operator can actually do are about this much: - Set up sitemap · robots · llms.txt - Register on every engine (GSC · Naver · Daum · Bing) - Optimize title/description for CTR - Add structured data - Differentiate content

-One month into running a new domain, the conclusion: don't panic from one data source.
-Even with Google weak, Naver + Daum + AI channels combine to plenty of traffic.
-Our site: 57 visits/day, 230 Naver clicks/month, AI-search exposure starting.
-Far from dead.
+One month into running a new domain, my conclusion is this: don't panic over a single data source.
+Even with Google weak, Naver + Daum + AI channels add up to plenty of traffic.
+Our own site had 57 visits a day, 230 Naver clicks a month, and AI-search exposure just starting — far from dead.

 • (Coming) GSC vs Naver vs Cloudflare — same site, three different stories